-A lot of times, what I see is that it's not the feds that are searching the car.
-The feds are investigating it or brought into the investigation post-search.
+A lot of times, I see that the feds are not searching the car.
+The feds are investigating it or bringing it into the investigation after the search.

 So, now, the person said the police illegally stopped me, or the police illegally searched me, and I don't think the federal government should be able to use that evidence against me.

-And this can be done by way of a motion in front of a federal judge arguing that a search of the car was illegal and the authorities violated your rights.
+This can be done by filing a motion in front of a federal judge arguing that the search of the car was illegal and that the authorities violated your rights.
 It doesn't matter whether those authorities are, in fact, federal agents.

 They can even be state police searching your car, but you're being charged with a federal case.
 I've had a bunch of cases where the state police find vast quantities of drugs after a search, and I end up filing a motion on behalf of my client to challenge the search, or maybe other illegal items are found.

-This could include credit card fraud or credit cards in other people's names being found or drugs or a combination of drugs, credit cards, or guns.
+This could include credit card fraud, credit cards in other people's names being found, or drugs or a combination of drugs, credit cards, or guns.

 There's a whole list of things that can be found during a search, and then you end up getting charged at the federal level for whatever reason, and now you need to try to challenge the search.
 Our Federal criminal defense lawyers will review further below.